-Therapists and counselors are licensed professionals who practice psychotherapy and other therapeutic techniques.
+Therapists and counselors are licensed professionals who are trained to give guidance on personal, social, or psychological challenges.
 While they do not prescribe medication to individuals, they are trained to help people cope with mental health issues and change behavior patterns that may be preventing someone from living their healthiest life.
 Therapists can be Licensed Clinical Social Workers (LCSW’s), Licensed Professional Counselors (LPC’s), or Licensed Marriage and Family Therapists (LMFT’s).
 If needed, a therapist can refer someone to a psychiatrist or other mental health professional if additional treatment or medication is required.
 Licensed therapists are able to diagnose depending on their local setting and clinical licensure.

 A psychologist is a licensed professional with a doctoral degree that helps people learn to cope more effectively with life issues and mental health problems.
 Psychologists may also conduct tests such as those for intellectual skills, personality characteristics, or psychological functioning.
 They also evaluate these tests and are able to offer diagnoses to individuals.
 Psychologists are not able to prescribe medication in most states.

 A psychiatrist is a medical doctor who specializes in treating mental health disorders, and is qualified to address the mental and physical aspects of psychological problems.
 Psychiatrists are licensed to prescribe medication for mental health disorders such as anxiety, depression, bipolar disorder, or ADHD to name a few.
 People typically seek help from a psychiatrist to identify a mental health disorder and help manage their condition through close monitoring of medication.